About the Programme

 As mentees and mentors often hail from different places, communities and disciplines, the relationships also serve to reduce cross-cultural barriers.
 IWRMP promoters ensure that women from all continents participate, including from emerging markets.

-- Can also be offered across multiple seniority levels and professions
+- Open to all seniority levels and professions

 Time Commitment for Mentees

-- Compulsory: initial training session, 6 to 9 sessions with their mentor, session preparation and follow up work
+- Compulsory: initial training session, sessions with their mentor every 3-4 weeks, session preparation and follow up work

-- Optional: webinars and networking opportunities, programme finale celebration
+- Optional but highly encouraged: webinars and networking opportunities, programme finale celebration

 Creating unique opportunities for women, including wholly or partially-funded access to pioneering initiatives such as IWRMP, is integral to IWiM’s purpose and impact.
 Scholarships will be offered to women working in, with and around the mining sector, primarily in emerging markets or among disadvantaged groups, who do not have an industry sponsor and are unable to self-fund their participation in IWRMP.
 IWiM’s Scholarship Committee apply a rigorous selection process and criteria including candidates’ leadership potential.
-Candidates must have at least 5 years’ experience in mining and 25 years of age, and hold a university degree, technical college qualification or trade training.
+Candidates must have at least 10 years’ experience in mining and be at least 30 years of age, and hold a university degree, technical college qualification or trade training.

 IWRMP mentors are female and male senior leaders in the resources industry, inspirational men and women committed to the promotion of women in mining.

-- At least 20 years’ experience (most of our mentors have 25+), with seniority and experience with mining companies/mining consultancies across all professions and industry roles
+- At least 25 years’ work experience, with seniority and experience with mining companies/mining consultancies across all professions and industry roles

-- International work experience (having lived and worked abroad)
+- International work experience (ideally having lived and worked abroad)

 - Head of department, senior manager reporting to executive level/C-suite or any level above